-The department and entities where applicable, will support ministers in developing merit-based, inclusive, fair and transparent processes for board recruitment and selection.
+The department and entities, where applicable, will support ministers in developing merit-based, inclusive, fair and transparent processes for board recruitment and selection.
 Promoting the full participation of diverse cohorts on boards brings diversity in skills and perspectives to strengthen the Victorian economy and the broader community.
 The Victorian Government strives to have public sector boards that are highly effective and reflective of our diverse community.

-The department and entities are to follow the Victorian Public Service Commission's (VPSC) Recruitment and Appointment to the Board - A Governance Officers' Toolkit for the recruitment and selection of board members.
+The department and entities are to follow the Victorian Public Service Commission's (VPSC) Governance toolkit for recruitment and appointment to the board for the recruitment and selection of board members.
 They are also to follow the Department of Premier and Cabinet's (DPC) Appointment and Remuneration Guidelines for the appointment and remuneration of board members.